awesomeeng/zephjs/docs/ComponentConcepts.md

  - **Component Context**: The Component Context is a descriptive object of the Component that is used when the Component is instantiated.
 During this instantiation, ZephJS goes through the Component Context and does various things based on the Component Definition.
 For example, the the `html()` Definition Method was called in the Component Definition, during instantiation the contents of that `html()` call are append into the ShadowRoot of our new element.

  - **Element**: When we use Element we mean any instance of an HTML element, including any Custom Element defines with ZephJS.
-In many cases we use `element` in ZephJS handlers (Lifecylce Handlers, Event Handlers) to refer to the custom element itself.
+In many cases we use `element` in ZephJS handlers (Lifecycle Handlers, Event Handlers) to refer to the custom element itself.

  - **Custom Element**: In ZephJS nomenclature Custom Element always refers to a custom element defined with ZephJS.